 Speakers: David Williams, Jo Love & Mike Evans, David Rayson, Jane Grant, Peter Cusack

 2009 'Land and Expedition' (co-organised with Liz Wells)

 Speakers: Anne Burke, Melanie Challenger, Neville Gabie, Vicky Long, Jorma Puranen,Stephen Vaughan

 2013 ‘Unfolding narrative - from middles to beginnings to endless loops’

 Moving Image Research Group, Media and Arts Research Centre

-Hosted by Land/Water and the Visual Arts research group in collaboration with the Marine Institute, Plymouth University.
+Hosted by Land/Water and the Visual Arts Research Group in collaboration with the Marine Institute, University of Plymouth.